-Sysinternals (now owned by Microsoft) offers this tool as a free download from TechNet.
+Sysinternals offers this tool as a free download, allowing an easy way to download disk2vhd.
 Please read their overview and warnings.
 There is no actual “installation” of this product.
 Simply extract the “disk2vhd.exe” file from the ZIP archive and place it on the system whose drives you wish to convert.
 You can also extract the “Disk2vhd.chm” file; this is the software’s help manual.

-There are two ways to use Disk2VHD for P2V in Hyper-V. The first is in interactive GUI mode.
-The second is via command-line, which is useful if you need to use scripting for such things as handling large batches.
+Once you download disk2vhd, there are two ways to use the Disk2VHD tool for P2V in Hyper-V. The first is in interactive GUI mode.
+The second is via disk2vhd command-line, which is useful if you need to use scripting for such things as handling large batches.

 Before starting, shut down all applications and stop any vital services especially if the machine to be converted runs any databases.
-I/O is paused for the conversion but many applications won’t know to flush active buffers.
+I/O is paused for the conversion (if you choose the option for VSS) but many applications won’t know to flush active buffers.

 Copy the “disk2vhd.exe” file to the computer whose drive(s) is/are to be converted and double-click on it from that computer.
 You’ll be presented with a screen similar to the following:

-That screenshot was taken from a Windows 2008 R2 computer; some older operating systems will not have the “System Reserved” partition.
-If the system you’re creating a VHD from has this partition, you’ll need to include it if you wish for the VHD to be bootable.
+That screenshot was taken from a Windows 2012 R2 computer; some older operating systems will not have the “System Reserved” partition.
+If the system that you’re creating a VHDX from has this partition, you’ll need to include it if you wish for the VHDX to be bootable.

 You’ll first need to select a destination in the “VHD File Name” text box.
 The button at the end of that line with the triple dots serves as a browse button.
-Because it relies on VSS snapshots, it’s perfectly acceptable to create the VHD(s) on the same drive that you’re copying as long as there is enough room.
+If keeping the option for VSS snapshots, it’s perfectly acceptable to create the VHDX(s) on the same drive that you’re copying as long as there is enough room.

 Once you’re satisfied with all of your selections, click the “Create” button.
 The software will first indicate that it is creating the VSS snapshot.
 After that, it will begin the process of copying out the data.
-If you make any changes to the drive’s data after that, they will not be saved even though the copy will take must longer to complete.
+If you make any changes to the drive’s data after that, they will not be saved.
 You can continue to use the system during the copy process.

 The primary purpose of using the command-line version would be if you need to script this.
 For instance, if you have purchased Software Assurance for all of your Windows 7 desktops and want to move them into a VDI environment, you could craft a specialized computer login script that relied on “Disk2vhd” to capture the physical Windows 7 systems in your organization.